 ETHICS: 5G AND THE IOT

 5G and the Internet of Things (IoT) bring with them a host of life-altering ethical questions, issues, and dilemmas.
-Just as technology touches almost every area of our lives, so too will the ethical ramifications of technology.
-Furthermore, due to the speed with which we are being corralled into cyber space, new ethical issues are constantly arising.
+Just as technology now touches almost every aspect of our lives, so too do the ethical ramifications of technology.
+Furthermore, due to the speed with which we are being corralled into cyber space, new and more complex ethical issues are bound to arise.

 This page touches on just a few topics, but will hopefully serve as a springboard for further investigation.
 We invite you to study the ethical issues that an all-things-Internet-connected world presents, weigh the pros and cons, and consider if perhaps it would be wiser to rethink our path into the future.

-The topics are divided into two main subject areas: 1) ways in which new technology, inventions, and platforms will impact our quality of life, and 2) environmental and social injustices (including inter-generational injustice) primarily caused by radiation, e-waste, conflict minerals, and toxins.
+The topics are divided into two main subject areas: 1) ways in which new technology, inventions, and platforms will impact our quality of life, and 2) environmental and social injustices (including inter-generational injustice) primarily caused by radiation, e-waste, conflict minerals, and attendant pollutants.

-Though written 18 years ago, Joy’s ideas apply even more today.
+Though written 18 years ago, Joy’s ideas seem even more relevant today.
 Please see:

 Why the Future Doesn’t Need Us April 1st, 2000 | Bill Joy | Wired

 With integrity, honesty, breadth of vision, and clarity of thought, Scientist and IT researcher/inventor questions the role of technology in our world.